 - The Principal & Interest amount or range of such amount may change (for example if the loan has an adjustable rate). (§ 1026.37(c)(1)(i)(A)) - Negative Amortization for loans that have a Negative Amortization feature, the Principal & Interest amount may change when the Negative Amortization period ends under the terms of the legal obligation, meaning the consumer must begin making payments that do not result in an increase of the principal balance.
+(Comment 37(c)(1)(i)(A)-2)

-(Comment 37(c)(1)(i)(A)-2) - Interest Only for Interest Only loans, the Principal & Interest amount may change when the Interest Only period ends, meaning the consumer must begin making payments that do not defer repayment of principal.
+- Interest Only for Interest Only loans, the Principal & Interest amount may change when the Interest Only period ends, meaning the consumer must begin making payments that do not defer repayment of principal.
 (Comment 37(c)(1)(i)(A)-3) - Minor Periodic Payment variations resulting solely from the fact that months have different numbers of days are not triggering events.
+(Comment 37(c)(1)(i)(A)-1) - Adjustable Rate loans the Projected Payments table will have a new column, up to a maximum of four columns, for each scheduled rate adjustment.
+Because the Principal & Interest amount may change each time the rate is scheduled to adjust, a new column is required, up to a maximum of four columns.
+There is a new column, up to a maximum of four columns, even if the range of payments will stay the same.
+For example, there is a new column, up to a maximum of four columns, even when the range will stay the same because the range is the minimum and maximum interest rate caps listed in the contract.
 (Comment 37(c)(1)(i)(A)-1) - There is a scheduled Balloon Payment. (§ 1026.37(c)(1)(i)(B)) - The lender must automatically terminate Mortgage Insurance or any functional equivalent. (§ 1026.37(c)(1)(i)(C)) - Even if the borrower may cancel the insurance earlier, use the date on which the lender must automatically terminate Mortgage Insurance coverage under applicable law.
 Only termination of Mortgage Insurance is a triggering event, while a decline in Mortgage Insurance premiums is not.
-(Comment 37(c)(1)(i)(C)-3) - When the Periodic Payment amount changes more than once in a single year, show in the subsequent column the Periodic Payment amounts in the year following the one in which there were multiple changes. (§ 1026.37(c)(1)(i)(D)) A year for this table is the 12-month period following the due date of the initial Periodic Payment. (§ 1026.37(c)(3)(ii))
+(Comment 37(c)(1)(i)(C)-3) - However, if there are already four columns, and Mortgage Insurance would terminate during the range disclosed in the fourth column, no automatic termination of Mortgage Insurance is disclosed on the Projected Payments table. (§ 1026.37(c)(1)(ii)(b)) - When the Periodic Payment amount changes more than once in a single year, show in the subsequent column the Periodic Payment amounts in the year following the one in which there were multiple changes. (§ 1026.37(c)(1)(i)(D)) A year for this table is the 12-month period following the due date of the initial Periodic Payment. (§ 1026.37(c)(3)(ii))